studybreak/casio/README.md

 })
 ~~~

+See test/model and test/keyspaces for more examples.

 Test Suite
 ----------
 Pre-requisites:

 - Standalone Cassandra server running on localhost:9160
-- See test/model for examples

 To run:

 - `npm test`

 or...

 - `./test/testsuite.sh`

 Notes
 =====